Please see links on the left for more info about PIE.

 Where life and learning meet.

-PIE supports students and parents to develop and carry out an educational program that meets provincial learning outcomes.
+PIE supports students and parents to develop and carry out an educational program that meets provincial learning standards.
 Educational programs utilize paper and electronic resources but also incorporate the experiences of the families, in order to realize the unique possibilities open to every student.
 We embrace the First People's Principles of Learning because learning, for all, is embedded in memory and history and that learning is sacred, takes time and requires patience.